 Key Takeaways

-- Fly-by-wire systems make the inherently unstable flying wing controllable and pleasant to fly
+- Fly-by-wire systems make the inherently unstable flying wing controllable

-- Every cockpit element supports stealth—from radar-reflecting windows to emissions-controlled electronics
+- Every cockpit element supports stealth — from radar-reflecting windows to emissions-controlled electronics

 Technical details compiled from official Air Force sources, manufacturer documentation, and published pilot accounts.
 Some operational specifics remain classified.